Going to en Inde du nord: Formalities and administrative steps

 The unit of currency is the rupee.
 1 rupee is divided into 100 paise.
 Banknotes are available in denominations of 2,000, 500, 200, 100, 50, 20, 10 and 5 rupees.
 Coins are available in denominations of 10, 5, 2 and 1 Rs.
 Following the demonetization of Rs 500 and Rs 1,000 bills in November 2016, the Indian government has not yet put Rs 1,000 bills back into circulation.

-Banknotes in too poor or torn condition are not valid, so refuse them wherever possible, as you'll find it hard to sell them.
+Banknotes in too poor a condition or torn are not valid, so refuse them wherever possible as you'll find it difficult to sell them.
 However, the State Bank of India and the Reserve Bank of India, present in the major cities, accept them for exchange.

 Check the change you receive, and avoid large-denomination notes, as many counterfeits are in circulation in the country.

 It is forbidden to take currency out of the country if you are not a resident.
-In theory.
 In practice, you have little chance of being checked on leaving the country.

 While the cost of living in India is not high, it is noticeable that the cost of living is increasing quite significantly.